Martin-L\"of reducibility and cost functions: Fragments of Omega and strong jump-traceability

-\begin{proposition} The strongly jump-traceable sets form an ideal in the ML-degrees. \end{proposition} \begin{proof} We can characterise strong jump-traceability using computability from random sequences.
+One can characterise strong jump-traceability using computability from ML-random sequences.
 There is more than one such characterisation.
 For example, a set is strongly jump-traceable if and only if it is computable from all superlow ML-random sequences~\cite{GreenbergHirschfeldtNies:2012}, also if and only if it is computable from all superhigh random sequences~\cite{GreenbergHirschfeldtNies:2012,Greenberg.Turetsky:SJT.BSL}.
-Alternatively, a c.e.\ set is strongly jump-traceable if and only if it is computable from a Demuth random sequence by combining~\cite{GreenbergTuretsky:Demuth} and \cite{Kucera.Nies:11}; this extends to all $K$-trivials by \cref{thm:ML_degrees_ce_generated}. \end{proof}
+Alternatively, a c.e.\ set is strongly jump-traceable if and only if it is computable from a Demuth random sequence by combining~\cite{GreenbergTuretsky:Demuth} and \cite{Kucera.Nies:11}; this extends to all $K$-trivials by \cref{thm:ML_degrees_ce_generated}.
+As a consequence one has: